thicccat688/mintospy/README.rst

 **Final message:**

 If you've reached this far, thank you!
-If you have any criticism or ideas about what can be improved, please get in touch with me.
+If you have any criticism or ideas about what can be improved, please get in touch with me through discord (ThiccCat#3210).
 Thanks again, and I hope this package can be of use to you!